MrPRSmith/AVD/WinGet/README.md

 winget import -i FILNAME.JSON --accept-package-agreements --accept-source-agreements --ignore-versions --ignore-unavailable

 # Known Issues
-Below are some of the issues encountered when using WinGet for AVD
+Below are some of the issues encountered when using WinGet for AVD based sccenarios

 ### Machine Scope
 **Check the app suppports the machine scope flag and check it performs as expected.** When the machine scope is specified for an application, WinGet attempts to pass any flags needed to make the install machine-wide to the installer.
 It is up to the installer provided by the publisher of the software to do the "right thing" and add the start menu entries and shortcuts - that isn't something winget has control over.
 Additionally, some installers claim to install for all users but then end up only installing to a single user - despite writing their registry entries to say the install was "machine-wide".

-**winget import and export functions do not include a method to specify scope.**
+**The winget 'import' and 'export' functions do not include a method to specify scope.** When installing an app via command line as per the examples above, it is possible to specify machine scope which is essencial for a multi-session AVD environment.
+In testing with Windows 11 22H2 and WinGet version v1.5.1881 it is not possible to specify scope and apps will default to per-user installs.